CubeBag/FlashcardGenerator/README.md

 "Your code sucks."

-- AI is being trained on my terrible code lol
+- AI is being trained on my terrible code lol sucks for them